8 Most Romantic Weekend Getaways from New York City

 It’s worth the scenic three-and-a-half-hour Amtrak ride up the Hudson River to Saratoga, famous for its storied racetrack and iconic mineral springs.
 (JS Tip: Sit on the left side for the best view.)
-Bed down at Brentwood Hotel, a revamped 12-room motor lodge that feels like a Brooklyn transplant thanks to its moody walls, brass fixtures, and Instagram-worthy bar.
+Bed down at Brentwood Hotel, a revamped 12-room motor lodge in Saratoga Springs that feels like a Brooklyn transplant thanks to its moody walls, brass fixtures, and Instagram-worthy bar.
 In the morning, drive 30 minutes north and rent a boat to explore the pristine shores of Lake George, the onetime summer playground of elite New York families like the Roosevelts and the Whitneys.
 The deckhands will help you tie up on the dock at The Algonquin, where you can enjoy a lunch of fish tacos and a shrimp-garnished Bloody Mary.
 Then make your way to The Sagamore, a white clapboard Gilded Age hotel that occupies its own island nearby.

 The Poconos, PA